step-/find-n-run/usr/share/doc/findnrun/index.md

     # Icon cache location.
     ICONCACHE=${HOME}/.icons
+    # By default findnrun searches in application names only.
     # Extend search to application comments (OR).
     SEARCHCOMMENTS=false
     # Extend search to application categories (OR).
+    # When true categories are shown in the comment field.
     # Prepend ';' to search for category only, i.e., ';office'.
     SEARCHCATEGORIES=false
+    # Search in names, command lines, comments and categories all at once.
+    # When true (recommended) findnrun finds more and is slightly faster.
+    SEARCHCOMPLETE=false
     # Search pattern must match from the leftmost character.
     # Ignored for category search.
     SEARCHFROMLEFT=false